Apply ByFall: Feb. 20 | Spring: Sept. 15

 - work experience*

-* If you have a GPA below 3.0, please submit an extenuating circumstances statement.
+* If you have a GPA below 3.0 or little work experience, please include an explanation in your extenuating circumstances statement.

 If you're ready to take the next step, visit the MBS Application Instructions page for details on how to submit each piece of your application.

 The term “biological science” refers to a number of fields related to the study of living organisms, such as botany, zoology, morphology, physiology, and microbiology.
 These categories can be further broken down into areas that intersect with a biological science, like environmental science and biotechnology.

 A professional degree like the MBS focuses on meaningful career development for individuals seeking to advance their expertise in a particular field.

 What can you do with a master’s degree in biological sciences?

 Graduate students can pursue industry-driven careers in fields such as health and medical research, biotechnology, quality control and assurance, conservation, and many more.
 You can also prepare for admission to a professional program like medical, dental, or pharmacy school.

 A graduate degree in the biological sciences can build on your undergraduate studies and enhance your career.
 You can branch into a new discipline or advance in your current role or field.